 Dried Cherry Compote

-Make perfect use of the season's dried fruit in this sauce.
+Make perfect use of dried fruit in this sauce.
 It's ideal served as an accompaniment to dark poultry or meats such as pork tenderloin.
 The rosemary blends surprisingly well with the cherries, but if you prefer, try using fresh thyme.

 - 1 clove garlic, minced Add to list